I’m all set up in my new studio and there’s been a burst of play activity on the new painting wall!

 Can’t wait to get settled into producing whatever artworks are lurking about.

 I often attend the Tasmanian Museum and Art Gallery’s “pARTicipate” sessions.
 Last week Allan Mansell gave a printmaking workshop.
-I went along with not much idea of what to expect and no possible images in mind.

 Allan instructed us in making collagraph prints.
 He had plenty of great reference material to choose from but I chose to make a print of our mountain, Kunanyi/Mt Wellington.
 It’s right on our doorstep and a wonderful backdrop to Hobart.
 Currently, it’s the subject of much debate as developers are itching to build a cable car that cuts across the “organ pipes” (as we call them) along with all the required supporting infrastructure.

-I think the print turned out pretty well and Allan’s advice to remove more ink from the sky was spot on!
+The print turned out pretty well and Allan’s advice to remove more ink from the sky was spot on!
 He may have prompted me to make more use of my baby etching press.
 We’ll see what happens.

 Which one of these would you choose to develop first?